Line of sight is a must

 Assumption 2:

 Trilateration-based systems assume that the propagation speed is a) known and b) the same over the whole propagation path.
-With these two assumptions in mind, it is possible to measure the time very precisely and then multiply it by the precisely known propagation speed (speed of light or speed of ultrasound).
+With these two assumptions in mind, it is possible to measure the time very precisely and then multiply it by the precisely known propagation speed (the speed of light or the speed of ultrasound).

-And that is the biggest problem with non-line of sight.
-When you don’t have a line of sight, your signal, for example, the radio signal of UWB, propagates through the materials with unknown properties (concrete, wet wood, glass, etc.).
+And that is the biggest problem with non-line-of-sight.
+When you don’t have a line of sight, your signal, for example, the radio signal of UWB, propagates through materials with unknown properties (such as concrete, wet wood, or glass).
 But the propagation speed (speed of radio waves) through these materials differs from the speed of radio waves in vacuum or air!
-It may vary substantially – times, i.e., the speed of a radio wave can be, for example, 2-3 times slower than in a vacuum.
-It means that 1ns of measurement in vacuum would result in 30cm distance, but in some ceramics it would be 1m instead.
+It may vary substantially; for example, the speed of a radio wave can be 2-3 times slower than in a vacuum.
+It means that 1 ns of measurement in a vacuum would result in a 30cm distance, but in some ceramics, it would be 1m instead.
 Huge difference!

 The problem is worse.
-We can’t consider this because it is technically very challenging to consider those delays and somehow compensate.
+We can’t consider this because it is technically very challenging to account for those delays and compensate accordingly.
 To our knowledge, nobody does it, though it would be possible.
-It is even worse than the properties of real materials, i.e., the speed of radio through them is purely known even in lab conditions.
-In real-life conditions, it is not known (thickness, types of materials, propagation direction, and resulting propagation thickness, etc.).
+It is even worse than the properties of real materials; i.e., the speed of radio waves through them is purely known, even under laboratory conditions.
+In real-life situations, it is not known (thickness, types of materials, propagation direction, and resulting propagation thickness, etc.).

 Thus, the only practical solution is to build the system using the line of sight between stationary and mobile beacons to avoid the problem altogether.